-Description of UAC Care and Use Policy for submission to granting agencies
+Description of the Care and Use Program for submission to granting agencies

-Some grant applications/submissions require a description of the Animal Care Program.
+Some grant applications/submissions require a description of the Animal Care and Use Program.
 A sample description is provided.

-The IACUC provides oversight for the total animal care and use program.
-The committee is appointed by the University President who is the Chief Executive Officer.
-The VPR is the Institutional Official, and the IACUC report to the VPR as mandated by PHS Policy and regulations of the Animal Welfare Act.
-The IACUC Committee maintains a membership of 15-20 members, including veterinarians, scientists, and community members and reviews all research studies and University courses which require the use of any animal species, except invertebrates, living or dead.
-The Committee makes semi-annual inspections of all facilities, laboratories and farms where animals are housed or used for 12 hours or more and performs semi-annual programmatic reviews.
-Committee members, or designees, inspect research laboratories to observe procedures to assure animals are used appropriately and are receiving humane treatment.
-Through the expertise of the UAC staff and other specialists, the Committee provides training for all who use or care for animals.
-Access to animal facilities is limited to those who have received IACUC certification.
+The IACUC provides oversight for the total Animal Care and Use Program.
+Committee members and the Chair are appointed by the SVPR, as delegated by the University President.
+The SVPR is the Institutional Official, and the IACUC reports to the IO as mandated by PHS Policy and regulations of the Animal Welfare Act.
+The IACUC Committee maintains a membership of ~20 members, including veterinarians, scientists, non-scientists and non-affiliated/community members and reviews all research and University courses which require the use of vertebrate animal species.
+Every six months the Committee inspects animal use locations and performs a total programmatic review.
+The IACUC oversees the required training and/or proficiency certification for all individuals who use or care for animals.
+Access to centralized animal facilities is limited to those who have completed all applicable IACUC training and certification.